 - 2 cups frozen vegetable medley (carrots*, peas, corn, and green beans)

 - 1 tablespoon Worcestershire sauce

-- 1 teaspoon dried thyme
+- 1 tablespoon fresh thyme or 1 teaspoon dried thyme

-- 1/4 cup milk
+- 1/4 cup whole milk

 - 3/4 cup shredded cheddar cheese